ennhhi/CSnowman/README.md

 # CSnowman
-I'm gonna copy relevant info from the assignment prompt.
+## I'm gonna copy relevant info from the assignment prompt.
 Sorry in advance for the terrible formatting lol.
 Screenshots of the prompt will be below if you prefer that.
+Unfortunately I simply can't view some files so we'll have to ignore **SampleExecutable.out** and the IntToCStringLib files.
 ---------------

 # Objective